 MA 523: Linear Transformations and Matrix Theory

 - Duke TIP: Topology

-- Linker Award winner for the 2013-2014 academic year (UNC departmental teaching award)
+- Linker Award, 2014 (UNC departmental teaching award)

 My general field of interest is analysis, in particular nonlinear dynamical systems and their applications.